Suggestions for Finding an Insurance Agent or Broker

 - Try Calling the Company Directly.
 A phone number for each company is provided at the beginning of each company profile.
 The yellow pages are also an excellent resource for local information on agents.

-- Check the Company Website for Agent Information.
+- Check the Company Website or Social Networking Sites for Agent Information.
 Many companies have an interactive agent locator which provides the address and phone number of your local agent.

 - Contact an Agent Association.
 These associations will assist you in finding a local agent:

-Once you find a representative in your area, it is important to check their license status
+Once you find an agent or broker in your area, it is important to check their license status

 Methods of Product Distribution